RishabhDhall02/Comparative-Study-of-Dijkstra-Bellman-Ford-and-A-Star-Algorithms/README.md

 # Comparative Study of Dijkstra, Bellman-Ford, and A* Algorithms

+## About
+This repository is an academic project showcasing a comparative study of shortest-path algorithms, including Dijkstra, Bellman-Ford, and A*.
+It demonstrates the implementation, analysis, and performance evaluation of these algorithms using both synthetic and real-world datasets (e.g., the London Subway system).

+This project is intended as a demonstration of algorithm design and analysis for educational purposes.
+The Python scripts provided can be run directly, but this is **not** a production-ready library and does not include installation or package support.

 ## Project Overview
 This project explores classical graph algorithms for shortest path computation, focusing on performance comparison and real-world applications.
 The main algorithms studied are: